 Throughout the whole implementation and conception process, you must never lose sight of the question of utility/value-added and importance.

 This concerns patterns that help guide your users to your social media channels and/or facilitate their social interaction.
 You can read more detailed examples here.

-In conclusion, I can recommend two approaches in particular.
-First: Visit and analyse as many websites as possible to gather inspiration: How have other designers solved or not solved certain problems?
-What frustrates me when I surf the web?
+In conclusion, I can recommend two primary approaches.
+Firstly, visit and analyse as many websites as possible to gather inspiration: How have other designers solved or not solved certain problems?
+What frustrates me myself when I surf the net?
 When was the last time I was positively surprised - and why?

-Second, always remember that you are not the user.
-The visitors of your website think surprisingly different than you do.
+Secondly, always remember that you are not the user.
+Visitors to your website think surprisingly differently from you.
 They may not know your product yet.
-Therefore, conduct several tests to assess how the usability of your site product is.
+Therefore, repeatedly carry out various tests to assess what the usability of your siteactually is like.